CameronWhiteCS/SqueezeRecorder/README.md

 # Key bindings

-To stop recording, press the escape key.
-To pause or resume while recording, press num lock.
+To stop and save a recording, press the escape key. **WARNING: Longer recordings can take a minute or two to save.
+Do not prematurely close the program or you will lose the recording.** To pause or resume while recording, press num lock.
 These keys can be pressed from anywhere and the command prompt/terminal does not need to be visible.

 To stop playing a recording, use ALT + TAB to switch to the command prompt running SqueezeRecorder and press CTRL + C.